-105, and 205 requires passing both the class and clinical components.
+A grade of C' or higher is required in all Surgical Technology and core academic courses.
+Successful completion of courses that contain labs or clinical requires passing both the class, lab and clinical components.
 Students have until the last date of withdrawal in any one semester to withdraw from a course.
 Once the withdrawal date has passed, students will receive an 'F' for the final grade.
 The last day to withdraw is published in the college academic calendar.